-For a while, the solution to this proliferation of meaning production seemed to be an increase in theoretical and methodological reflection.
-Theory was defined as the intellectual discipline of reflecting systematically about the premises and methodological problems of interpretation.
+For a while, the solution to this proliferation of meaning-production seemed to be "theory."
+Theory was defined as an intellectual discipline of reflecting systematically about the premises and methodological problems of interpretation.
 By now, however, theory has been transformed from a systematic philosophical discipline into another area of professional empowerment.
 In its current use and application, theory has not solved the crisis of orientation in the humanities.
-On the contrary, it has deepened the crisis, not only by becoming useful "symbolic capital" in the professional race for distinction, but also by feeding and accelerating that race in entirely new and unforeseen ways.
+On the contrary, it has deepened the crisis, not only by becoming useful "symbolic capital" in the professional race for distinction, but also by feeding and accelerating this race in entirely new and unforeseen ways.
 The special usefulness of theory for this purpose lies in two aspects.
-To start with, theory can function as a shortcut, because it permits the description and characterization of an interpretive object without long, extended study.
-This extended study can be avoided because theory, as a rule and for good reasons, aims at general statements (often of a sweeping nature), so that explanatory claims tie the interpretation of cultural material to historical laws, social conditions, human faculties, linguistic or cultural mechanisms of inclusion and exclusion, and so forth.
-In the appropriation of theory by a new generation of scholars, it has begun to change in nature, however: it, too, becomes a form of symbolic capital that is judged not by its capacity for clarifying and justifying underlying premises but by its strong claims potential.14
+To start with, theory can function as a short cut, because it permits the description and characterization of an interpretive object without long, extended study.
+This extended study can be avoided because theory, as a rule and for good reasons, aims at general statements (often of a sweeping nature), so that explanatory claims tie the interpretation of cultural material to historical laws, social conditions, human faculties, linguistic or cultural mechanisms of inclusion and exclusion and so forth.
+In the appropriation of theory by a new generation of scholars, theory has begun to change its nature; however it, too, becomes a form of symbolic capital that is judged not by its systematic range but by its "strong claims"-potential.8 assessing the significance of an analysis - adjectives such as "highly suggestive," "powerful," or "dazzling" - which are taken from the culture of performance.
+This is not to say that any wild or outrageous claim may succeed.
+Obviously, the critic has to find the right balance between overstatement and acceptability.
+But "acceptability" is no longer a hermeneutically based term but a primarily social one, reflecting professional networks and other "power games."
+What the critic needs in this situation is, above all, a "radar," to use David Riesman's key term for the other-directed person.

 This explains two striking facts about the present theory boom in the humanities.
-On the one hand, it has been observed that almost none of the thinkers who have influenced critical theory in the humanities recently really fare well in their original disciplines, where their theories and statements are considered to be too sweeping and undifferentiated-which is, on the other hand, exactly the basis for their appropriation by other disciplines.
-The fact that the exchange value of theory as symbolic capital dominates its current application also explains the fact that many European theories developed over years of patient scholarly work were imported wholesale into the new American market for theory and used up in rapid succession, so that, by now, American scholarship seems to have run out of imports.
-The reason for this mode of appropriation is that theory has become another instrument in the white-collar race for difference.
-Nobody has actually refuted the approaches or thinkers that are quickly discarded.
-They cease to play a role in theoretical discussions, not because they have been disproven, but because they are no longer on the cutting edge of professional distinction.
+On the one hand, it has been observed that almost none of the thinkers who have dominated critical theory in literary and Cultural Studies fare well in their original disciplines, where their theories and statements are considered to be too sweeping and undifferentiated - which is, on the other hand, exactly the basis for their appropriation by other disciplines.
+The fact that the "exchange value" of theory as symbolic capital dominates its current application also explains the fact that many European theories which had been developed over years of patient scholarly work were imported wholesale into the new American market for theory and used up in rapid succession, so that, by now, American scholarship seems to have run out of imports.
+The reason for this mode of appropriation is that theory has become a form of symbolic capital in the white collar race for distinction and difference.
+Nobody has "refuted" the mode of textual analysis practiced by Roland Barthes in S/Z or, to give another example, the basic insights and claims of reception theory.
+They do no longer play a role in critical discussions, not because they have been disproven, but because they are no longer "on the cutting edge" of professional distinction.